Board of Directors

 was elected Secretary-Treasurer of the Chicago Federation of Labor in 2010.
 He is a third-generation member of the International Union of Operating Engineers Local 150 and previously served as an organizer, business representative and field attorney responsible for negotiating collective bargaining agreements for public-sector members in the Municipalities Department.
 Previously, Reiter worked for the Indiana Illinois Iowa Foundation for Fair Contracting, a labor-management cooperation committee.
 While at the IIIFFC, Reiter concentrated on issues such as prevailing wage, employee misclassification and responsible bidding at both the grassroots and legislative levels.

-is the Program Manager for the “Uniting America” campaign at the Illinois Coalition for Immigrant and Refugee Rights (ICIRR).
-She leads Illinois’ largest integration project aiming at building bridges between native-born Illinoisans and immigrants through volunteerism and community service.
+is the former Program Manager for the “Uniting America” campaign at the Illinois Coalition for Immigrant and Refugee Rights (ICIRR).
+She led Illinois’ largest integration project aiming at building bridges between native-born Illinoisans and immigrants through volunteerism and community service.
 Prior to ICIRR, Monika organized voter registration drives in Latino and Polish communities.
 In 2006, she became the citizenship organizer at the Albany Park Neighborhood Council and worked extensively with Latino, Asian and Muslim communities.
 In 2007 she co-founded Polish Initiative of Chicago, a grassroots community organization committed to empower Polish immigrants and Polish-Americans through education and leadership development.
 Monika emigrated from Poland in 2002 after receiving a degree in political science from Warsaw University.

 Rev. John Thomas